trychlos/pwix-accounts-ui/README.md

     These legends are only considered if the `signinFieldset` is `true`.

+- `signinSubmitFn`

+    The function to be called when signing-in a user, defaulting to `AccountsUI.fn.loginWithPassword()`.

+    When set, the function is expected to have prototype like `async fn( identifier<String>, password<String>, AC<Object> ): <void>`, and log-in the user if successful.

+- `signinTitle`

+    The title to be displayed on top of the signin panel, defaulting to (localized) 'Signin with my account'.

+    This can be provided as a string, or a function which returns such a string.

 - `signupFieldset`

     Whether to set input fields inside a fieldset.